jayaprakash9603/Expense-Tracking-System-Automation/README.md

 expense-tracking-automation/
 │
 ├── src/main/java/com/jaya/
+│   ├── api/              # All the API calls needed for it │   ├── config/           # Framework constants
+│   ├── base/             # All the common methods
-│   ├── factory/          # DriverFactory, BrowserOptionsFactory, Managers
+│   ├── builders/         # All the builder methods for it │   ├── factory/          # DriverFactory, BrowserOptionsFactory, Managers
 │   ├── pages/            # Page Object classes (LoginPage, ExpensePage, DashboardPage, etc.)
 │   ├── utils/            # Utilities (AlertUtils, FrameUtils, ScreenshotUtils, etc.)